Law and Society in The Middle East and North Africa

 - Taught in:

-Through the consideration of a number of paradigmatic legal systems, the module will seek to provide a comparative legal perspective on the MENA region.
-It will focus on a number of themes in law and society and will examine how certain areas of social/economic relations are regulated by particular bodies of law, attempting to explain how these bodies of law have arisen and assessing the policy considerations involved in the choices made by national legislatures in this regard.
-The themes will be chosen to include consideration of the extent and implications of state formulations of legal pluralism, and attention will be given to the engines of legal reform, whether they be the state itself or social movements with varying objectives, ranging from feminist groups through to proponents of the ‘Islamisation’ of laws.
-It will seek to place certain areas of law in the context of international legal obligations in order to ascertain the manner and extent of national implementation and interpretation of international norms, with the aim of considering both state action and legal practical reality, including court practice.
-Case studies will be presented and considered with the intention of setting certain of these themes into the context of a particular state’s legal system in the MENA region.
+Through the consideration of a number of paradigmatic legal systems, the module provides a comparative legal perspective on the MENA region.
+It focusses on a number of themes in law and society and examines how certain areas of social/economic relations are regulated by particular bodies of law, attempting to explain how these bodies of law have arisen and assessing the policy considerations involved in the choices made by national legislatures in this regard.
+The themes are chosen to include consideration of the extent and implications of state formulations of legal pluralism, and attention is given to the engines of legal reform, to legal realities and to court practice.
+Case studies are presented and considered with the intention of setting certain of these themes into the context of a particular state’s legal system in the MENA region.

 Objectives and learning outcomes of the module

-At the end of the module students should have an understanding of and be equipped to analyse and research in:
+At the end of the module students will:

-- Understanding of the comparative bases of family law, civil law, and criminal law in the region;
+- understand the comparative bases of legal history, constitutional law, and civil law in the MENA region;

-- The role of the courts and judicial precedent in the legal systems of the region;
+- understand the role of the courts and judicial precedent in the legal systems of the MENA region;

 - Weekly 2 hour lecture